tjakubiec218/CS1632_Spring2021/exercises/Supplement3/README.md

 ```

 You can see how QuickCheck is methodically doing the trial-and-error behind the
-scenes, so that you don't have to do it.
+scenes using bisection, so that you don't have to do it.

 ## Task 2: Debug IntegerOps